core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

     *  In the presence of a proxy, a server will not be able to distinguish different origin client endpoints.
 Following from the recommendation above, a proxy that sends large responses to unauthenticated peers SHOULD mitigate amplification attacks.
 The proxy SHOULD use Echo to verify origin reachability as described in {{echo-proc}}.
 The proxy MAY forward idempotent requests immediately to have a cached result available when the client's Echoed request arrives.

+    * Amplification mitigation should be used when the the response would be more than three times the size of the request, considering the complete frame on the wire as it is typically sent across the Internet.
+      In practice, this allows UDP data of at least 152 Bytes without further checks.

 4. A server may want to use the request freshness provided by the Echo to verify the aliveness of a client.
 Note that in a deployment with hop-by-hop security and proxies, the server can only verify aliveness of the closest proxy.

 # Protecting Message Bodies using Request Tags # {#request-tag}